srmadrid/smath/README.md

-# Linear algebra
+# SMath
-This small repository holds a .hpp file containing some useful algebra operations using vectors and matrices.
+This is a library of header files containing various mathematical equations.
+The name is short for Sergio Math.
-It is not meant to be taken seriously, as this is a test repository to begin leaning the platform and the workflow.
+It is my first repository, and its intention is for me to get used to the git and github workflow.

 ## Functions list:
 ### Algebra